nikolicsmilan/nasa/README.md

-# Project Name
+# Project Name: NASA

 ## Directory Structure

-├── public/ // Static resources served by the application \n ├── build/ // Build output directory \n
+├── public/ // Static resources served by the application <br>
-│ ├── index.html // The main HTML file of the application
+│ ├── index.html // The main HTML file of the application <br>
-├── src/
+├── src/ <br>
-│ ├── assets/ // Static resources used by the application │ │ ├── images/ // Directory for images
+│ ├── assets/ // Static resources used by the application <br>
+│ │ ├── images/ // Directory for images
 │ │ ├── video/ // Directory for videos
 │ │ └── sound/ // Directory for sound files